letsgogeeky/inception/README.md

+### A note about Dockerfile names:
+For every service described in a dockerfile, their Dockerfile is named in this pattern `<service>.Dockerfile` ex: [nginx.Dockerfile](srcs/requirements/nginx/nginx.Dockerfile) or [ftp.Dockerfile](srcs/requirements/bonus/ftp/ftp.Dockerfile), the main reason I take this naming convention is to enhance developer experience. having multiple open Dockerfiles in your code editor feels less tedious when the file name describes what's inside of it.

 ### A few reminders for the wandering minds:

 - When pruning the environment, remember to also remove volumes from the docker volumes.